Intent, Implementation, Impact

 One of the main benefits to the children of learning a modern foreign language at primary school level is a social one.
 It gives the children the opportunity to learn about cultures from a different country.
 Spanish lessons regularly give children the opportunity to take part in paired/ group work and to have fun with their learning of new vocabulary and topics.

 In MFL lessons children will learn the names of cities and towns in the Spanish-speaking world, using atlases and maps to support.
 The topic of weather is taught in KS1 and developed upon with more geographical language in KS2.

 Video clips, games and a range of programmes are used on the interactive whiteboard to support and engage children in their Spanish learning.
 A new initiative for Sept 2022 is that KS2 Children will be able to access Duolingo class-edition in their classrooms and at home.

 Spanish is assessed throughout lessons and across topics using assessment for learning.
-This informs teaching helps to plan appropriately for future lessons.
-All year group data is recorded termly on our whole school Insight tracking system.
+This informs teaching, enabling appropriate planning for future lessons.
+All year group data is recorded in the teacher's feedback and marking book and bi-annually on our whole school Insight tracking system.